 Use the dropdown options for each field to make sure the correct information is matched.
-Finally, click Upload.
+Finally, click Import.

 You will then see the results of your import, including information that successfully imported and an error log.
-Click on 'Download all errors as CSV' to see issues that need to be corrected.
-The number in the 'Line' column indicates the row in your spreadsheet where the error occurred.
+Click on 'Download error-marked file' to see issues that need to be corrected.